Need Help? Give us a call.

 If you are looking for a card that can help fund your business over a longer period of time, here are some top alternatives to consider:

-The AMEX Business Gold Card is a charge card without spending limits that allows you to pay over time on purchases greater than $100.
-Like the Brex Corporate Card, the Business Gold Card offers a generous rewards program, including 4x points back on the two business expense categories where you spend the most each month (selected retroactively).
-New customers will also receive a free year of G Suite Basic and ZipRecruiter.
+Like the Brex Corporate Card, the AMEX Business Gold Card offers a generous rewards program, including 4x points back on the two business expense categories where you spend the most each month (selected retroactively).

 The Business Gold Card does come with an annual fee of $295, and a credit check is required.
-Because this is a charge card, if you fail to pay back your full balance at the end of each month, you will be hit with heavy fees.
 There are no foreign transaction fees.

-The Business Gold Card is a good option for big spenders who also want the flexibility to pay off large purchases over a longer period of time.
+The Business Gold Card is a good option for big spenders who also want the flexibility to pay off eligible purchases over a longer period of time.

 If you’re looking for an outright credit card that still offers you generous rewards on everyday purchases, consider the Chase Ink Business Cash Credit Card.
 Cardholders can earn 5% cash back on the first $25,000 spent annually on office supplies and phone, internet, and cable services, and 2% cash back on the first $25,000 spent annually at gas stations and restaurants.